 - Get physically and mentally stronger against obstacles

-- Achieve progress towards their goals
+- Achieve progress towards their goals or direction

 Why am I doing this?

 - It’s the best use of my time and energy – My time being alive and conscious is finite, so I might as well devote my energy towards trying to have a great time.
-Having a great time means living a life aligned to my personal values.
+Having a great time means living a life aligned to my personal direction and values.

 - Makes sense to scale up positive energy – If I want to have a great life, it helps to be surrounded by people having great lives as well.
-It starts with me making sure I live (fairly) well, so that I can help others live well.
+It starts with me making sure I live (fairly) well, so that I can help others live well too.
 When they live well, that positive energy comes back to me, which can also help me live well.
 It’s a win-win.